• Home

 Downtown Lisbon Portugal

 We stopped at a cafe off the Rua Augusta and had a little snack.
-Okay, it wasn’t that little but it was tasty!
+Okay, it wasn’t that little but it was sure tasty!

 Snack in Lisbon Portugal